Denis Ten Memorial Challenge: History

 Organized by the Denis Ten Foundation, the inaugural edition of the Denis Ten Memorial Challenge was held in 2019 at the Halyk Arena in Almaty.
-Ten's mother Oksana wrote that "one of Denis's main goals was to develop figure skating in Kazakhstan."
+Ten's mother Oksana explained that one of Ten's goals was to develop figure skating in Kazakhstan.
 Morisi Kvitelashvili of Georgia won the inaugural men's event, Serafima Sakhanovich of Russia won the women's event, Lina Kudriavtseva and Ilia Spiridonov of Russia won the pairs event, and Katharina Müller and Tim Dieck of Germany won the ice dance event.
 The competition was cancelled in 2020 due to the COVID-19 pandemic.

 In 2021, the Denis Ten Memorial Challenge was the seventh event of the ISU Challenger Series, a series of international figure skating competitions sanctioned by the International Skating Union (ISU) and organized by ISU member nations.
 The objective is to ensure consistent organization and structure within a series of international competitions linked together, providing opportunities for senior-level skaters to compete at the international level and also earn ISU World Standing points.
-Challenger Series events must be scheduled between 1 August and 15 December.
-When an event is held as part of the Challenger Series, it must host at least three of the four disciplines (men's singles, women's singles, pair skating, and ice dance) and representatives from at least twelve different ISU member nations.
-The minimum number of entrants required for each discipline is: eight skaters each in men's singles and women's singles, five teams in pair skating, and six teams in ice dance.
-While ISU member nations are limited to sending a maximum of three skaters or teams per discipline to each event, the Kazakhstan Skating Union can enter an unlimited number of entrants in their own event.
-Additionally, each skater or team is limited to participating in at most three Challenger Series events each season.
+When an event is held as part of the Challenger Series, it must host at least three of the four disciplines (men's singles, women's singles, pair skating, and ice dance) and representatives from at least ten different ISU member nations.
+The minimum number of entrants required for each discipline is eight skaters each in men's singles and women's singles, five teams in pair skating, and six teams in ice dance.
+Each ISU member nation is eligible to enter up to three skaters or teams per discipline in each competition, although the Kazakhstan Skating Union may enter an unlimited number of entrants in their own event.
 The Denis Ten Memorial Challenge has been a Challenger Series event every year since 2021.
+The 2026 Denis Ten Memorial Challenge is scheduled to be held from 8 to 11 October in Astana.